WTIGER001/sfcmap/README.md

 ## Priority 1
-- Need to make a marker selection control...
-- Combine the marker service and the map service

 ## Prority 2
-- Marker Groups / Layers to control visiblity easily?
 - Try out some plugins
 -- Draw
 - Refilter when someone assumes a group